 Magna Cum Laude

 - Bachelor of Science (B.S.), Business-Marketing, 2004

 Shad and his wife love to take advantage of all that the valley has to offer.
-When not at work, Shad enjoys spending time with his wife and five children and playing golf.
+When not at work, Shad enjoys spending time with his wife and their five children.
+He also enjoys playing golf.